hrevert/ht-oauth-client-module/README.md

 HtOauthClientModule
 =============================
-This library integrates Zend Framework 2 with `ht-oauth-client` library.
+This module integrates Zend Framework 2 with `ht-oauth-client` library.